 When you're not climbing what are you usually into?
 Do you have any other hobbies?
 Hiking, Skydiving, movies, eating, and napping!

 Can you describe a memorable hiking/bouldering trip?
 My place that I go to is called Pilot Mountain.
 It has top rope and lead climb routes.
 It’s in Pinnacle North Carolina half way between Raleigh and Asheville.
 I go with friends from the gym and my boyfriend.
 It’s my favorite spot for climbing.
 You park at the top of the mountain.
 You don’t have to walk all the way down.
 You can rappel.
 The bolts are already set in the wall at the top so everything is climbing ready.
 The view is beautiful.
 There are a lot of people who hike there.
 That’s a pro and a con because there are always a lot of people there.

 Do you ever feel afraid on the rock?
 If so how do you deal with fear.
 I assess the situation: if it’s fear because of something I haven’t tried before I go ahead and try it.
 Because you can’t limit yourself due to fear.
-If it’s a legitimate safety concern I try and figure it out.
-I just take deep breathes; I’m not going to get anywhere if I let fear paralyze me.
+If it’s a legitimate safety concern I try and figure it out, communicate with my belayer, get clarity though a safety check and keep it moving.
+I’m not going to get anywhere if I let fear stop me.
 Those are good opportunities to grow as a person.

 Have you ever tried really hard at something and failed?
 If so how did you handle that?
 I feel like I tried really hard to be a PICU Nurse.
 That was my idea of what my dream job was going to be.
 Taking care of sick kids was really scary and really sad.
 I didn’t succeed in something I really thought was going to be my dream.
 The way I deal with failure: I didn’t let it define me.
 Just because I wasn’t the best PICU nurse didn’t mean I was a bad nurse.
 I used it as a stepping stone to get better.
 I used it as a lesson.